tashatsar/tashatsar/README.md

 ### 👋 Hi and welcome here!
-I’m @tashatsar: a data a data scientist and just a simple human being 😊
+I’m @tashatsar: a data scientist and just a simple human being 😊

 - 👀 I’m interested in ML, DS, Python and programming: have been working as a data scientist for more then three years
 - ❤️ My key values are curiosity, continuous learning and passion for what I do.
 Why data science is so amazing for me?